Samad0777/food-site/README.md

 ✅ About page Completed
 ✅ Menu page is Completed
 ✅ Book Table page is Adedd
-🚧 Blog page is ongoing
+✅ Blog page is ongoing
+✅ Responsive layout
-🚧 Responsive layout (applied on completed sections, rest ongoing) 🚧 Contact Page is ongoing
+✅ Contact Page is ongoing
+✅UI is complete
+🚧Functional components isn't complete like Forms and etc.

 🎯 Why this project?